arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 Building from scratch still sounds like too much effort.

 Okay, Google's got their cloud services.
 They've probably got a great Google Photos API.
-I used their cloud compute services all of like one time but I'm pretty handy with AWS, I'm sure it'll be fine.
+I used their Cloud Compute service all of like one time but I'm pretty handy with AWS, I'm sure it'll be fine.

 {{< figure src="https://i.imgur.com/8fNIfjn.png" >}}